 The farm’s 12-inch deep growing beds are comprised of a special soil medium blended specifically for rooftop use.
 Custom designed by Brooklyn Grange and Skyland USA, rooflite® intensive ag was designed based on three years of in-depth laboratory and field research, and optimized for rooftop farming.
 Compliant with all the technical requirements of green roof media, rooflite’s IntensiveAg blend also takes into consideration the unique demands and requirements of agriculture.

-The Brooklyn Navy Yard, Building No. 3 Rooftop Farm marks the launch of rooflite® intensive ag, a product specifically designed after the experiences in the field and the lab.
+The Brooklyn Navy Yard, Building No. 3 Rooftop Farm marked the launch of rooflite® intensive ag, a product specifically designed after the experiences in the field and the lab.
 With three years of in-depth laboratory and field research, in addition to input from various rooftop farming pioneers such as Ben Flanner of the Brooklyn Grange Farm, the rooflite technical team developed this optimized for rooftop farming product which complies with all the technical requirements of green roof media while at the same time taking into consideration the unique demands and requirements of farming. rooflite intensive ag contains a perfect balance of micro and macro nutrients, as well as the critical water-holding capacities that are a necessity for the production of fresh and healthy fruits, vegetables and herbs in an urban setting.